stereotype441/language/working/enhanced-constructors/feature-specification.md

 }
 ```

-The reason we require the user to use an initializer list to initialize `j` and
-to call the super constructor is because initializer lists are restricted in a
-way that ensures soundness.
-In particular, in an initializer list:

-- It is not permissible to refer to `this` either explicitly or implicitly,

-- And all final fields in the class must be initialized prior to invoking the
-  super constructor.
-(If there is no explicit super constructor invocation in
-  the initializer list, an implicit `super()` invocation is appended to the
-  initializer list.)

-These two restrictions together ensure that it is not possible to refer to
-`this` before _all_ fields have been initialized.
-Therefore, even though object
-construction is a multi-step process, it's never possible for a program to try
+The reason is because if we allowed arbitrary super calls and final field
+assignments in a constructor body, the user could break the language's soundness
+guarantees by doing one of the following things:

+- Reading from a field beore its initial value has been written.

+- Calling a superclass method, getter, or setter before calling a super
-to read from an uninitialized field.
+  constructor (this could break soundness by causing the superclass to read from

-However, these restrictions come at a cost, both in terms of making the language
+  a field before its initial value has been written).

+- Writing to a non-late final field more than once.

+- Calling a super constructor more than once on the same object (this could
+  break soundness by causing the base class to write to a non-late final field
+  more than once).

+However, there is another way we could guarantee soundness, without forcing the
-less approachable (since they require the user to learn a special syntax that's
+user to use a different syntax for initializers and statements: by using flow
-used only in constructors), and in terms of flexibility, since they require any
-given constructor to always initialize fields in the same order, and always call
-the same super constructor.
-Also, these restrictions have complicated our
-efforts to allow augmentations to apply to constructors.
+analysis to track the progress of initialization through the constructor
+body.
+That's what this proposal aims to do.

 ## Proposal

-This proposal addresses these costs by allowing the following kinds of
-expressions to appear within the body of a generative constructor:
+The following kinds of expressions will become legal within the body of a
+non-redirecting generative constructor:

-- A write to a non-late final field, either via an implicit `this` reference
+- A write to a non-late final field, either via an explicit `this` reference
   (`this.FIELDNAME = VALUE`) or an implicit `this` reference (`FIELDNAME =
   VALUE`). _Note that in this document, all-caps names are metasyntactic
   variables._

+  - These are the only two syntaxes that are recognized as a valid write to a
+    non-late final field.
+Other syntaxes that are semantically equivalent
+    (e.g. `(this).FIELDNAME = VALUE`) are not permitted.

 - A call to a super constructor, using the syntax `super(ARGUMENTS)` (for an
   unnamed constructor) or `super.NAME(ARGUMENTS)` (for a named constructor).

-- A call to another generative constructor in the same class, using the syntax
-  `this(ARGUMENTS)` (for an unnamed constructor) or `this.NAME(ARGUMENTS)` (for
-  a named constructor).
+For
+  the rest of this document, such an expression is called a "`super` constructor
+  invocation expression".

+With the restriction that `super` constructor invocation expressions may only
+appear as the top level expression within an expression statement. _Rationale:
+this simplifies ambiguity resolution (see TODO), and doesn't significantly
+reduce expressive power.
+It may also simplify the implementation._

-To ensure soundness, flow analysis will be modified in order to ensure, at
+To ensure soundness, flow analysis will be modified to ensure, at compile time,
-compile time, that all control flow paths in a generative constructor either:
+that all reachable control flow paths through a generative constructor:

-- Invoke another generative constructor exactly once, prior to accessing `this`,
+- Contain exactly one invocation of either another generative constructor or of
+  a super constructor.

-- Or invoke a super constructor exactly once, after writing to every non-late
-  final field exactly once, and prior to accessing `this`.
-(Exception: a
+- Write to every non-late final field exactly once prior to invoking a super
+  constructor.

+- Do not write to any non-late final field after invoking a super constructor.

+- Do not explicitly or implicitly access `this` in any way prior to invoking a
+  super constructor, except:

+  - To perform the required writes to non-late final fields prior to invoking a
+    super constructor.

-  constructor can read from fields of `this` that it has already initialized.)
+  - To read from fields that have already been written to.

 This allows the vast majority of constructor initializer lists to be rewritten
 as ordinary statements in the constructor body.
 For example, this constructor